MiuLab/DialogDQN-Variants/README.md

 # DialogDQN-Variants

-Code of “Dialogue environments are different from games: investigating variants of deep q-networks for dialogue policy”
+Code of “Dialogue environments are different from games: investigating variants of deep q-networks for dialogue policy” (ASRU 2019)

 ---
 ## Requirements